Abjad/abjad/trunk/abjad/docs/source/reference_manual/containers/index.rst

 .. image:: images/index-1.png

-Or with a note-entry string:
+Or with a LilyPond input string:

 ..
 Xenakis: Jalons (1986): Contrabass: m58